RoboJackets/ros-training/slides/week4/week4.md

 #### Control Theory

-Control a system to do what we want <!-- .element: class="fragment" data-fragment-index="1" -->
+control a system to do what we want <!-- .element: class="fragment" data-fragment-index="1" -->

 ----